Northstowe: History

 In April 2016, Bloor Homes was named as the first housebuilder for the site with 92 new homes planned in a range of types and sizes up to five bedrooms.

 Northstowe was announced as an NHS Healthy New Town in March 2016.
 A Healthy Living Strategy for Northstowe was commended at the Landscape Institute awards 2018.

-In the spring of 2018 Homes England invested £55 million to provide a new road linking the town to the upgraded A14 and other essential infrastructure to allow more homes to be built.
+In the spring of 2018, Homes England invested £55 million to provide a new road linking the town to the upgraded A14 and other essential infrastructure to allow more homes to be built.

-In November 2018 the first phase of the secondary school was started and it was completed to welcome children for the academic year 2019-20.
-Northstowe Secondary College is operated by the Cambridge Meridian Academies Trust.

-In the spring of 2019 Homes England built their new regional office at Northstowe, designed and built off site using Modern Methods of Construction to help pioneer new techniques in the construction sector.
+In the spring of 2019 Homes England built their new regional office at Northstowe, designed and built off site using modern methods of construction (MMC) to help pioneer new techniques in the construction sector.

 In February 2020 a planning application was submitted to build a new heritage centre adjacent to the Homes England offices to showcase the historical artefacts found on site and more importantly during the construction of the nearby upgraded A14.

 As of May 2020 approximately 550 homes in Northstowe were occupied, with the Bloor Homes site completed and 5 active housebuilding sites: Bovis Homes with some marketed and sold by Domovo Homes (a subsidy of bpha), Linden Homes, Taylor Wimpey and Barratt Homes as both Barratt and David Wilson Homes brands.
 Playing fields, allotments, and public spaces were under development.

-In 2020 Urban Splash in partnership with the Japanese construction company Sekesui are starting to build the first homes in phase 2 – 406 homes built using innovative modern methods of construction.
+In 2020 Urban Splash in partnership with the Japanese construction company Sekesui started building the first of 406 homes in phase 2 via modular building techniques.
+House by Urban Splash fell into administration in May 2022, leaving a handful of homes in the scheme incomplete.

+By summer 2025, 1750 homes were occupied, of the planned eventual total of 9500.

+Amenities

+Pathfinder primary school opened in September 2017.
+The buildings were initially used by Hatton Park Primary School from Longstanton for the 2016/17 school year to allow renovation of their school.
+The Northstowe Secondary College opened in 2019 and is operated by Cambridge Meridian Academies Trust.
+As of 2024 academic year the education campus comprised a nursery, additional primary school, an SEN school, the secondary school and a sixth form.

 In 2020 Homes England submitted a Town Centre Strategy, setting out the principles for a new town centre to be developed for the town.
 The Strategy proposes a shift away from a reliance on retail on its high street, and instead focuses on the potential of creative industries, leisure, education, high-quality food and small-scale manufacturing.

+A temporary combined community centre and NHS facility, built out of nine portacabins, was opened in 2023, with a permanent centre due to open in 2026.
+The town's sports pavilion was completed in October 2023, and opened in January 2024, with many users of the secondary school facilities on weekday evenings for a range of sports and activities.
+"Northstowe Tap & Social"—a bar, cafe, bakery and events space—opened in April 2024.